jadenisco/vpp-landing-page/content/_index.md

 ## Vector Packet Processor

-This is the landing page for the VPP documentation
+These pages are to be used as a mock up for the VPP documentation landing page.